bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 then the heavy lifting would be done by duckdb.
 After all it's all just binary data.
-The main difference between the Umbra-mol, or `umbra_mol_t` as the struct in my code is called, and `string_t` is the size of the prefix; I want to store more data in the prefix than the 4 bytes in `string_t`
+The main difference between the Umbra-mol, or `umbra_mol_t` as the struct in my code is called, and `string_t` is the size of the prefix; I want to store more data in the prefix than the 4 bytes in `string_t` uses.

 Converting an Umbra-mol to `string_t` wasn't really much of a conversion at all.
 I simply made the calculations for the prefixes, and packed it into a `std::string` along with the